Fell Pony Society Awards

 The Fell Pony Society Council is thrilled to inform all 'whips' internationally of a new award presented by His Royal Highness the Duke of Edinburgh.
 There will be 25 Edinburgh Prizes, one to be awarded each year from 2014 onward.

 Participating members must apply to the FPS Office in writing to include a paragraph stating why they think they should win the prize, and to include a photo.
 (The points award form should not be used to apply.)
 Applications need not necessarily involve showing but can be other driving experiences, and the 'achievement' need not necessarily be in the current year.
 All ponies must be registered Fell Ponies and the owner or the driver must be a member of The Fell Pony Society, of the Netherlands Fell Pony Society, or of an FPS-recognised Overseas Branch.

 Council have recently agreed that nominations for this award can also be made by third parties.
 If you think the achievements of a driver and pony or ponies should be recognised please send your nomination as above to the FPS Secretary before 31st December.

 In memory of Chris Thompson and donated by the Thompson family.
 All In Hand exhibits at the FPS Stallion & Colt Show, the FPS Breed Show and FPS Southern Show are automatically entered for the Breeders' Trophy.
 They do not need a special entry form.

-The award is calculated on a points basis and is presented at the AGM to the Fell pony breeder whose prefix accumulates the highest total, as follows:
+The award is calculated on a points basis and is presented at the AGM to the Fell pony breeder whose prefix accumulated the highest total in the previous year, as follows:

 1st - 6 points